clementpeihengtan/tic-tac-toe-game/README.md

 $ ./tictactoegame
 ```````

-There you go, enjoy the game.
+There you go, enjoy the game with your friends.